Fiberglass RV Maintenance

 To clean moderately oxidized fiberglass, nothing more than elbow grease and a polishing compound (or any other liquid abrasive) can do the trick.
 In general, you need to rub the oxidized layer with polishing compound or oxidation remover.
 Let the product dry off and then peel off to reveal the clean shiny layer from beneath.
 Top it off with a layer of wax to protect the fiberglass surface from environmental elements and to enhance the gloss.

 Dealing With Extreme Fiberglass Oxidation

 As a fiberglass RV ages chronologically, it is subject to extreme damage and dullness and even professional products cannot replenish its luster and sheen.
-Wet sanding process is employed in this situation to deal with the damage.
+The wet sanding process is employed in this situation to deal with the damage.
 Wet sanding takes time, perseverance and intricate attention to details to remove the blemishes.
-Sanding paper with 600 to 2,000 ranging grits are soaked for a period of 24 hours.
+Sanding paper with 600 to 2,000 ranging grits are soaked for 24 hours.